Deformations of the braid arrangement and Trees: Characteristic and coboundary polynomials of the deformations of the braid arrangement

 Now, for an arbitrary graph $G=([N],E)$, we consider $\hSS=(S_{a,b})_{1\leq a\leq b\leq N}$ with $S_{a,a}=\{0\}$ for all $a\in[N]$, and for $a<b$, $S_{a,b}=\{0\}$ if $\{a,b\}\in E$ and $S_{a,b}=\emptyset$ otherwise.
 Then, \eqref{eq:q-is-exponent} gives

+This equation relates the proper colorings of $G$ (left-hand side) to the acyclic orientations of induced subgraphs of $G$ (right-hand side).
+For instance, it gives $(-1)^N\chi_G(-1)=[t_1t_2\cdots t_N]R_\hSS(\tt)$ which is the number of regions of $\mA_{\hSS(1,1,\ldots,1)}=\mA(G)$, or equivalently the number of acyclic orientations of $G$.
+This is precisely the interpretation of $\chi_G(-1)$ given by Stanley in~\cite{Stanley:acyclic-orientations}.
+More generally, for $U=\{u_1,\ldots,u_k\}\subseteq [N]$, the coefficient $[t_{u_1}t_{u_2}\cdots t_{u_k}]R_\hSS(\tt)$ is by definition the number of regions of the $G[U]$-graphical arrangement, where $G[U]$ is the subgraph of $G$ induced by $U$.
+Thus $[t_{u_1}t_{u_2}\cdots t_{u_k}]R_\hSS(\tt)$ is the number of acyclic orientations of $G[U]$.
+Using this interpretation, one can recover from \eqref{eq:heaps} the interpretation of $(-1)^N\chi(-q)$ given in~\cite{Stanley:acyclic-orientations} (it counts the total number of acyclic orientations induced on the blocks of an ordered set partition of length $q$ of the vertices of $G$).

-This equation relates the proper colorings of $G$ (left-hand side) and the acyclic orientations of induced subgraphs of $G$ (right-hand side).
-This equation imply the interpretation of $\chi(-q)$ given in~\cite{Stanley:acyclic-orientations}.
-It can be understood through the theory of heaps of pieces (see~\cite{Viennot:Heaps,Krattenthaler:Heaps}).
-Indeed, $R_\hSS(\tt)$ can be seen as the generating function of the heaps of pieces associated to $G$ (the pieces are the vertices and the pieces overlap if the are adjacent).
-Hence, by~\cite[Proposition 5.3]{Viennot:Heaps}, $R_\hSS(-\tt)^{-1}$ is the generating function of \emph{trivial heaps}, or equivalently, \emph{independent sets} of $G$ (that is, sets of non-adjacent vertices).
-With this perspective \eqref{eq:heaps} simply expresses the fact that a proper $q$-coloring of $G$ is a $q$-tuple of independent sets partitioning the vertices.
-More generally, we get a simple expression for $\chi_\hSS$:
+For the readers with some familiarity with the theory of heaps (see for instance~\cite{Viennot:Heaps,Krattenthaler:Heaps}), we mention an interpretation of \eqref{eq:heaps} in this context.
+Consider the heap structure associated to the graph $G$: the pieces are the vertices of $G$, and two pieces overlap if they correspond to adjacent vertices.
+In this context, $R_\hSS(\tt)$ can be interpreted as the generating function of the heaps of pieces associated to $G$ (where the variable $t_i$ counts the number of pieces associated to the vertex $i$ of $G$).
+Indeed, the regions of $\mA_{\hSS(\nn)}$ are in one-to-one correspondence with the acyclic orientations of $G_{\hSS(\nn)}$, which are in one-to-one correspondence with the heaps having $n_i$ pieces associated to the vertex $i$ of $G$.
+Hence, by~\cite[Proposition 5.3]{Viennot:Heaps}, $I(\tt):=R_\hSS(-\tt)^{-1}$ is the generating function of \emph{trivial heaps}, or equivalently, \emph{independent sets} of $G$ (that is, sets of non-adjacent vertices).
+Thus, through the theory of heaps \eqref{eq:heaps} becomes transparent: it simply expresses the fact that a proper $q$-coloring of $G$ is a $q$-tuple of independent sets partitioning the vertices.
+More generally, we get a simple expression for the generating function of chromatic polynomials $\chi_\hSS(q,\tt)$: